 In the Share modal, General access is set to Everyone with the link.
 Apps default to Only invited users and groups.

-403 You don't have access to this feature.
+403 Forbidden with a detail of Anonymous access not enabled for this application (the app is not publicly shared) or Anonymous access not enabled for this build (the resource does not carry the Anonymous role).
 Mixed-access is supported — the same app can serve authenticated users with their assigned roles and anonymous users with the Anonymous role.

 The Anonymous role